AsefHossainKhan/Compass-Android/README.md

 # Compass-Android
-A simple android compass with NO ADS! and Qibla direction included.
+A simple android compass with NO ADS! and Qibla (calibrated for Bangladesh) direction included.
 The base UI is fully done in Canvas using its basic draw and math.
+It should also have somewhat tilt compensation.

 ## Why?
 The application was made so that I wouldn't have to suffer ADS whenever I needed a simple Compass for checking the Qibla or other uses.